jzaefferer/video-call-linter/README.md

 **Network**: Ping some server to check for latency (in ms)?
 Use browser API to check for connection type (2G = bad)?

 Audio: Record an audio sample, play it back, for a self-test.
 Sample noise, sample voice, calculate signal-to-noise.
 Try to transcribe the voice (with language input?) - if it works, others should understand you, too.

-# Known Issues

-Camera stream is flipped, which makes it confusing when raising hand etc.

-Flipping the output is easy enough (`video { transform: scale(-1, 1); }`), but the face recognition library can't be flipped, so the result is then off.